 Combining drugs can escalate the side effects of Xanax, causing severe drowsiness, fatigue, weakness, and clumsiness.
 It also increases the risk of breathing difficulties, unconsciousness, and unintentional death.

 Alcohol and Xanax work to reduce overall activity in the brain, effectively reducing signals in the central nervous system.
 When taken independently, they both cause a relaxing effect on users.
 But together, the effects of each drug build upon one another.

 - Individuals mixing Xanax and alcohol are at risk of:

 - Slow breathing

 - Slurred speech

 - Memory loss

-With these side effects in mind, mixing Xanax and alcohol (including drinking on Xanax) is never a good idea.
+With these side effects in mind, drinking alcohol on Xanax is never a good idea.
 Whether it’s Xanax and beer, wine or any other alcoholic beverage, these two substances should never be combined in any way.